zeroamplitude/Crunch-Platform/README.md

 Installation -

-	Debian Linux:
+	Debian Linux: The easy, fun and optimal way

-		Open a terminal and type the followin commands:
+		Open a terminal and type the following commands:

 			sudo apt-get install git